Sensor SDK

 The sensor needs to know which job to capture telemetry for.
 There are three ways to activate it.

-To use deep links, configure your app’s URL scheme in your React Native project (e.g., in app.json for Expo or Info.plist / AndroidManifest.xml for bare React Native).
+For React Native apps with custom URL schemes, the sensor auto-activates via deep link.
+Configure your app’s URL scheme in your React Native project (e.g., in app.json for Expo or Info.plist / AndroidManifest.xml for bare React Native).

 Programmatic